Mind the Gap: Navigating Inference with Optimal Transport Maps: Calibration of hierarchical models

 An alternative strategy is to derive the conditional transport function $T_\omega$ (and corresponding transport map $(T_\omega)_\#$) such that

 This transport is subsequently applied in the SR, resulting in the corrected likelihood

 This ``horizontal calibration'' moves the simulated observations based on what is observed in the calibration region.
-The suitable transport map for correcting simulations is the \emph{optimal} one, i.e. the one which minimally alters $\psim(x|\omega)$ for each choice of $\omega$ while still closing with $\pdata(x|\omega)$.
-The optimal transport (OT) map is solution to this closure problem that is least invasive, in the sense that it preserves the full structure of $\psim(x|\omega, \omegap)$ as well as possible.
+The suitable transport map for correcting simulations is the optimal one, i.e. the one which minimally alters $\psim(x|\omega)$ for each choice of $\omega$ while still closing with $\pdata(x|\omega)$~\cite{Pollard_2022}.
+The optimal transport map is the solution to this closure problem that is least invasive, in the sense that it preserves the full structure of $\psim(x|\omega, \omegap)$ as well as possible.

-It is worth noting that, in the limit that $\omega$ captures all the mismodeling of the simulation $\psim(x|\omega, \omegap)$, then the the corrected simulation converges to the ``true'' likelihood $\pdata$.
+It is worth noting that, in the limit that $\omega$ captures all the mismodeling of the simulation $\psim(x|\omega, \omegap)$, then the the corrected simulation converges to the ``real'' likelihood $\pdata$.
 This is true for both vertical and horizontal strategies.
-While it is not the focus of this article, the choice of $\omega$ against which one parameterizes the corrections is important; enabling corrections that are so \emph{conditioned} on a maximally-informative $\omega$, of potentially very high-dimensions, is an active field of research.
+While it is not the focus of this article, the choice of $\omega$ against which one parameterizes the corrections is important; enabling corrections that are conditioned on a sufficiently informative $\omega$, of potentially very high-dimensions, is an active field of research.

 In the past several years, ML-based solutions to both the vertical and horizontal calibration problems have been developed.
-Density ratio estimation (DRE) via neural-network (NN) classifiers is a well-established technique that scales well to high dimensions in both $x$ and $\omega$~\cite{CranmerEtAl2015}.
-More recently, neural OT solvers have been introduced~\cite{Original_ot_solution,cpflows,DBLP:journals/corr/abs-2106-01954,bunne2023supervisedtrainingconditionalmonge}, enabling the derivation of optimal transport maps for horizontal calibrations of multi-dimensional simulations from which samples can be drawn~\cite{Pollard_2022, ATLAS-PAPER-2025}.
+Density ratio estimation (DRE) via neural-network (NN) classifiers is a well-established technique that scales well to high dimensions in both $x$ and $\omega$.
+More recently, neural OT solvers have been introduced~\cite{Original_ot_solution,cpflows,DBLP:journals/corr/abs-2106-01954,bunne2023supervisedtrainingconditionalmonge}, enabling the derivation of OT maps for horizontal calibrations of multi-dimensional simulations from which samples can be drawn~\cite{Pollard_2022, ATLAS-PAPER-2025}.

-As we scale into higher dimensions, it is important to recognize that the horizontal and vertical strategies are distinct solutions to the calibration problem and exhibit different behaviors.
-In sample-based simulations, the reweighting function $s_\omega(x)$ used in vertical calibration will, in general, dilute the statistical power of the simulated samples by a factor
+As we scale into higher dimensions, it is important to recognize that the horizontal and vertical strategies are distinct solutions to the misspecification problem and exhibit different behaviors.
+In sample-based simulations, the reweighting function $s(x)$ used in vertical calibration will, in general, dilute the statistical power of the simulated samples by a factor

+i.e.~the effective number of samples available after calibration is $\Neff \equiv \Nsim/\rho$, where \Nsim is the original number of samples.
+Appendix~\ref{sec:dilution} shows the derivation of this equality in more detail.
+Horizontal calibration does not introduce a dilution.